-'''

-LA I IV IV O-V

-DPOSN (IDCB, IERR, NUR[,IR]);
+LA I IV IV O-V DPOSN (IDCB, IERR, NUR[,IR]);

-'''

 IDCB Logical array (required).
 The Data Control Block (DCB) is a four word array used for each RTE file opened.
-This is used by the system and should not be modified.
+This is used by the system and should current file pointer position:

 IERR Integer (required).
 Error code returned as a result of remote file access.

 NUR Integer by value (required).
-The number of records to be skipped from the current file pointer position: + N number of records forward - N number of records backward 0 no operation IR Integer by value (optional).
-The absolute or relative position of the record: 0 = NUR indicates a relative position.
+The number of records to be skipped from the

++ N number of records forward

+- N number of records backward

+0 no operation

+IR Integer by value (optional).
+The absolute or relative position of the record:

+0 = NUR indicates a relative position.
 Default value.

 1 = NUR indicates an absolute record number within the file.

-- CCE No error with DSN/DS at either end.
+CCE No error with DS/3000 at either end.
 Check IERR for result on the HP 1000.
-If IERR < 0, then there is an FMP error. - CCL Indicates problems at the HP 3000 end.
-Refer to Appendix A for summary of the RFA error codes.
-This value may also represent a DSN/DS/3000 subsystem or MPE file system error. - CCG Not used.
+If IERR < error codes.
+This value may also represent a DS/3000 subsystem or MPE file system error.